Project-Somedays/Project-Somedays.github.io/_posts/2025-05-05-WCCChallenge 2025 Week 19 - De Stijl .md

 | 🤯 Concept      | What's the story?        |
 | 🔎 Focus        | Partitions and scaling by custom points    |

+Started in 3D then realised I'd bitten off more than I could chew and switched back to sweet sweet familiar ground: p5js 🥰

 Made for Sableraph's weekly creative coding challenges, reviewed weekly on [https://www.twitch.tv/sableraph](https://www.twitch.tv/sableraph)